Commercial Real Estate Loan Calculator

 The SBA 504 is specifically for owner-occupied commercial property.

 It lets eligible small business owners put just 10% down by stacking a bank first mortgage at 50% LTV with a CDC second loan at 40% LTV.
-The fixed-rate CDC portion runs 10 or 20 years and is priced near 6.5–7.5% in the current environment.
+The fixed-rate CDC portion runs 10 or 20 years with pricing near 6.5–7.5%.

 SBA 7(a) Loans